BEROCHLU/sakata/README.md

 - `plot-triple.png`
   An image that combines the logs from `output1.log`, `output2.log`, and `output3.log` into a single line graph.
+  When the three log files are trained over the same period, the following command will output a line graph.
+  `npm run plot-triple`

 # Usage